I have a standing invitation for you to email me about anything that’s on your mind.

 My email address is [email protected].

 I love helping people, answering questions, discussing ideas, and looking at work you’ve done.
-Anything from blog posts to open source code to poems.
+Anything from blog posts to open source code to your latest designs.
 I’d like to see it!

 Emails I Like Getting